The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Once you move pigs on to a registered holding the premises will be subject to 'standstill' rules.

 Standstill rules apply different time restrictions on different species of livestock and are designed to slow the spread of disease within livestock and help protect the farming industry.

-These rules mean that any pigs, or other livestock already on your premises, will not be allowed to move off the address for a set period of time - in the case of pigs this is 20 days (with limited exceptions).
-This means your pigs cannot move anywhere until 20 full days have elapsed - that is, pigs are free to move again on the 21st day after they were moved on to your premises.
+These rules mean that any pigs, or other livestock already on your premises, will not be allowed to move off the address for a set period of time; in the case of pigs this is 20 days (with limited exceptions).
+This means your pigs cannot move anywhere until 20 full days have elapsed; in other words, pigs are free to move again on the 21st day after they were moved on to your premises.

 There are strict laws governing the disposal of livestock carcases, which includes pet pigs.
 You cannot bury your pet pig if it dies.
 Instead the body must be taken to, or collected by, an approved knacker's yard, hunt kennel, incinerator or rendering operator by private arrangement.
 For more information see 'Disposal of animal by-products'.